MISSION

 VOTING PROCESS

-The voting process generally will include seven rounds of ballots through which the committee members first will select a small pool of teams to be evaluated, then will rank those teams, with the teams being placed in the rankings in groups of three for three rounds, then four for the other four rounds.
 Individual committee members’ rankings will be compiled into a composite ranking for each round.
 Each committee member will independently evaluate an immense amount of information during the process.
-This evaluation will lead to individual qualitative and quantitative opinions that will inform each member’s votes.
+This evaluation will lead to individual qualitative and quantitative opinions that will inform each member’s vote.

 NUMBER OF TEAMS TO BE RANKED